samuelkchris/dart_macros/README.md

 - 🔄 Integration with existing Dart tooling
 - ⚡ Performance optimization through compile-time evaluation
 - 🧩 Support for nested macro definitions
+- 📱 Full support for Flutter on all platforms

 ## 🚀 Usage